 I have to dispose of all my resources to get Medicaid.

 This is not true.
-Both single individuals and married couples are permitted to own some property and be eligible for Medicaid.
+Individuals and married couples are permitted to own some property and still qualify for Medicaid.
 Examples of exempt resources include one vehicle, personal property and household furnishings, burial spaces, pre-paid funerals, life estates in real property, trade or business property essential to self-support, and assets that cannot be converted to cash.
 For married couples, the family residence is exempt if the healthy spouse is still living there.
 For a single individual, his or her residence may be exempt for some period of time.

 I can’t give away anything and qualify for Medicaid.